soapexists/Introduction-/README.md

 PRONOUNS: Any/All.

 EXTRAS: Minor!
 Nice and kind person!
 Whatever attitude you give me, I return!
 I'm a semi-literate roleplayer!
 I can type paragraphs but I cannot really be very descriptive.
 Working on it, though!
-I'm into regis and I'm usually iTrapped or Gubby!
+I'm into regis and I'm usually iTrapped!

 ══════════════